What does a Cinematographer do?

 When on set, the cinematographer works hand in hand with the director to bring the motion picture to life.
 If the film director is John Lennon then the cinematographer is Paul McCartney.
 Or maybe the other way around.
 And it's a different art form: films, not songs.
 But you get the idea.

-Placing the camera in different positions can have a huge effect, like revealing characters’ behavior or highlighting their emotional state.
-For example, placing the camera close to the subject might engage the audience, while picking a camera placement that’s further away could distance the audience.
+Camera placement is all about perspective.
+Placing the camera in different positions can have a huge effect, like revealing characters' behavior or highlighting their emotional state.
+For example, placing the camera close to the subject might engage the audience, while picking a camera placement that's further away could distance the audience.
+This isn't just about what looks good—it's about what feels right for the story.

-Camera movement is a great tool for building emotion and suspense.
-Using a steadicam to move the camera with characters can add a subjective perspective, putting you in the subject’s shoes.
+Camera movement changes the energy of a scene and can be a great tool for building emotion and suspense.
+Using a steadicam to move the camera with characters can add a subjective perspective, putting you in the subject's shoes.
 On the other hand, a static camera might create a more objective point of view.

 A camera angle is the position of the camera in relation to the central theme of the image, which can have a big influence on the shot composition.
-You can use camera angles to draw out themes and solidify the message you’re trying to convey.
+It's all about the relationship between the viewer and the subject.
+A low angle can make a character look powerful, while a high angle might do the opposite.
+Cinematographers use this to subtly influence how we should feel about what's happening on screen.

 Cinematographers have a wealth of types of camera lenses at their disposal, which have the potential to create wildly different images.
-Making the right lens choices, supported by the camera department, is an essential part of filmmaking.
+Choosing the right type of camera lenses, supported by the camera operator and camera department, is an essential part of filmmaking.

 All aspiring cinematographers need a robust understanding of film lighting, just like a musician needs to know their instrument inside out.
 Cinematographers and their light crews are responsible for choosing the type, quantity, color, and shape of each type of light before starting to shoot.
 They'll also need a sun tracking app to understand how the sun will affect shooting.